-The MPCA has established numerical thresholds based on ecoregions for determination of Minnesota lakes as either impaired or unimpaired.
-The protected beneficial use for all lakes is aquatic recreation.
+The MPCA has established numerical thresholds based on ecoregions and beneficial use class for determination of Minnesota lakes as either impaired or unimpaired.
+The protected beneficial use for all lakes is aquatic life and recreation as denoted by the class 2B water designation.
 Table 2.1 outlines the MPCA water quality goals that were used to determine that Mayhew and Big Elk Lake should be placed on the 303 (d) list of impaired waters in Minnesota.
 New water quality standards became effective to State rules in Minnesota Water Quality Rule Ch 7050 on March 17th, 2008 and were subsequently approved by the US Environmental Protection Agency (EPA) on May 23rd, 2008 (Table 2.2).
 The newly approved standards for nutrients are based on ecoregion and lake classification.
 The changes to the standards also include two indicators of eutrophication that measure lake response to excess phosphorus.
 The new goals were used to determine the endpoint goals for both Mayhew Lake and Big Elk Lake.